ChrisGrattoni/partitionoptimizer/README.md

 ### Getting Started (Example Data)

 To try this program with the provided example data, all you need to do is make sure that SPOTS.py and example_student_data.csv are in the same folder together.
-When the program terminates, the parent directory of SPOTS.py will contain two two final reports (student_assignments.csv and course_analysis.csv).
+When the program terminates, the parent directory of SPOTS.py will contain two final reports (student_assignments.csv and course_analysis.csv).

 After you have the program working with example data, you can try data from your own school.